A Culinary Journey through Indian Appetizers: Samosas, Pakoras, and Beyond

 Pakoras are another staple among popular Indian appetizers.
 These are bite-sized fritters made by dipping vegetables like onions, potatoes, spinach, or cauliflower in a spiced chickpea flour batter and frying them until golden.
 The result is a crunchy, savory snack that pairs well with hot tea or chutneys.

-Vegetable pakoras are especially popular during the monsoon season in India, when people enjoy them as a warm, comforting snack while watching the rain.
+Vegetable pakoras are especially popular during the monsoon season in India.
+People enjoy them as a warm, comforting snack while watching the rain.
 Their versatility allows for endless variations depending on the vegetables and spices used.

 Samosa Chat: A Flavorful Twist